matsim-vsp/matsim-r/README.md

 To install the package from specific branch use:
 `devtools::install_github("matsim-vsp/matsim-r",ref="{name of the branch}")`

+### Installing from .gz archive

+You can also install directly from the source archive instead of using devtools:

+- `install.packages("matsim-r.tar.gz", type="source", repos=NULL)`

 ## Documentation build instructions

 `devtools::document()` builds docs and NAMESPACE